 - ASPNETCORE_Kestrel__Certificates__Default__Path=/https/aspnetapp.pfx

-Note that the port 9000 is specified for the https type url of the container running our app.
-I specified the ssl certificate password as “mypass123”.
-I will generate this certificate with this password in just a moment.
+Note that the port 9001 is specified for the https type url of the container running the app.
+We specified the ssl certificate password as “mypass123”.
+We will generate this certificate with this password in just a moment.

-Also note that with the environment variable ASPNETCORE_Kestrel__Certificates__Default__Path I specified the path in the container where the ssl certificate will be mount.
-This path is “/https/aspnetapp.pfx”.
+Also note that with the environment variable ASPNETCORE_Kestrel__Certificates__Default__Path, we specified the path in the container where the ssl certificate will be mounted.
+This path is /https/aspnetapp.pfx.

-Next section is about volume, where I have specified how the certificate will be mount to the container.
+Next section is about Docker Volume, where we have specified how we are going to mount the SSL Certificate to the container.

 volumes: